moneroexamples/onion-monero-viewer/README.md

 The key features of the Onion Monero Blockchain Explorer are

  - available as a hidden service,
- - no javascript, no web analytics trackers, no images,
+ - no web analytics trackers, no images, co cookies
  - open sourced,
  - made fully in C++,